England, Normandy or Italy? How to choose

-On my recent trip to the US I had the joy of attending a garden club meeting in Connecticut.
-It was a treat to reconnect with some of "my" travelers and talk about garden travel with many of their friends.
-The Garden Club president made clear something i hadn´t thought about before.
+On my recent trip to the USA I had the joy of attending a garden club meeting in Connecticut.
+It was a treat to reconnect with some of “my” travelers and talk about garden travel with many of their friends.
+The Garden Club president made clear something I hadn’t thought about before.

 From this perspective, planning a trip abroad for your garden club can seem daunting.
 Where to go and how to find the “right” destination?